statamic/docs/content/collections/docs/javascript-frameworks.md

 :::

 ## The Content API
-[The Content API](/content-api) can be used on its own, or in conjunction with the above methods.
+[The Content REST API](/rest-api) can be used on its own, or in conjunction with the above methods.

 Here is a simple example component that fetches data using the asynchronous `created()` function.
 This data can then be used in the component or passed down to child components.
 The example uses the standard `Fetch` method but you can use any AJAX library (Axios, etc).